Here's when the child tax credit payments start

 Since the IRS uses your 2019 or 2020 tax return, your family may not qualify for the child tax credit payment when you file your 2021 tax return in 2022.
 In this case, you may have to repay some or all of the credit back to the IRS.
 The child tax credit rules aren't as flexible as the stimulus check rules regarding overpayment.
 One example of this happening is if you and the other parent of your child (who is not your spouse) are both paid for the child tax credit for the same dependent.

 To avoid this tax inconvenience, make sure all your information is updated before the payments start arriving.
-The new portal will let you make adjustments.
+The new Update Portal will let you make adjustments in the coming months to verify your new income and marital status.

+Income limits do determine how much you will receive and if you even qualify, though there is no limit on the number of children you can receive credit for as long as you're eligible.

+The amount you'll get will phase out for people with higher incomes.
+Single filers earning more than $75,000 per year, heads of household earning more than $112,500 per year and married couples earning more than $150,000 a year will be eligible for the full amount.
+Your child tax credit payments will begin to phase out by $50 for every $1,000 of income over those threshold amounts, according to Joanna Powell, managing director and certified financial planner at CBIZ.

+This month, the IRS unveiled more online tools and portals.
+The first portal is for people not normally required to file an income tax return, including low-income families.
+The new Child Tax Credit Eligibility Assistant tool helps families quickly determine whether they qualify.

+The latest Child Tax Credit Update Portal currently allows families to view their eligibility, check their payments and unenroll from the advance monthly payments.
+In coming months, it will allow families to update their information if their circumstances have changed: For example, if a new child has arrived or will arrive in 2021 who isn't reflected on a 2020 tax return.

-If I share custody of a kid, do I still get the child tax credit checks?
+If I share custody, can I still get child tax credit checks?

 For the first two stimulus checks, some parents who shared custody of a child but weren't married to each other were entitled to each claim money for the same child.
 That was only if they alternated years for claiming the dependent -- in other words, if one parent claimed the child on their taxes in odd years and the other claimed the child on their taxes in even years.